Kunal-Kumar-Das191049/Electricity-Billing-Management-System.github.io/README.md

         their account in order to login into  the main Dashboard of this application.

 ### 3. Menu
-        1. New Customer:-      Admin can add new consumers by filling the necessary details such as name,email id, name,email id,Phone number,Address etc.
+        1. New Customer:-      Admin can add new consumers by filling the necessary details such as name,email id,Phone number,Address etc.

         2. Customer Details:-  Admin can view the details such as Customer Name ,Meter number, Address etc of all consumers.

-        3. Deposit Details:-   Admin can view,search and print the electricity bill deposit details such as meter number,month,units,total bill and status by sorting the meter number and month from the scroll panel.
+        3. Deposit Details:-   Admin can view,search and print the electricity bill deposit details such as meternumber,month,units,total bill and status by sorting the meter number and month from the scroll panel.

         4. Calculate Bill:-    Admin can calculate the electricity bill of any consumers by selecting the meter number andmonth from the scroll panel and filling the units consumed in that particular month.

 ### 4. Utility
         Admin and consumers can use utilities/applications like NOTEPAD,CALCULATOR and WEB BROWSER according